Book of Shadows: Blair Witch 2: Post-production

+Music

+Carter Burwell composed the film's original score, which was released on October 24, 2000.
+Additionally, a soundtrack was released through Posthuman and Priority Records on October 17, 2000, featuring songs by several alternative rock groups.

 Release

 Marketing

 Though Book of Shadows marketing campaign made no attempt to present the film as a "true story", a promotional "dossier" for the film, compiled by D.A.
 Stern, was released, including fabricated police reports and interviews surrounding the events in the film as if they were fact (a similar "dossier", also by Stern, was released as a companion piece to the first film).
 Additionally, similar to the first movie, each of the main characters retain the first names of their respective actors, though their surnames are changed slightly.

 On September 29, 2000, the film's teaser trailer was released on the internet, available for streaming exclusively on Yahoo!.
 The trailer shows a half-naked woman with a twana symbol behind her back, discovering Book of Shadows in the woods, before she is attacked by an unknown man.

 Beginning on October 18, a three-day online "Blair Witch Webfest" was launched, which included involvement from artist Marilyn Manson, whose music was featured on the film's soundtrack.
 The cyber-convention included a contest whose grand prize winner received tickets to the opening of Manson's tour in Minneapolis, as well as a private screening of Book of Shadows with Manson in attendance.

 On October 22, the Sci-Fi Channel premiered Shadow of the Blair Witch, a pseudo-documentary following Book of Shadows's protagonist, Jeff and others who are transfixed by the Blair Witch phenomenon.
 The documentary recontextualizes Book of Shadows as being a Hollywood film based upon actual events that happened in the Blair Witch universe.
 The fictional documentary charts both the mythology of the Blair Witch alongside Jeff's criminal prosecution for the murders depicted in the film.